uobirlab/dora_launch/README.md

 roslaunch dora_launch dora_bringup.launch
 ```

 The ports are configured to work by default on Dora.
 You will need to have write access to `/dev/ttyUSB0`, `/dev/ttyUSB1` and `/dev/ttyACM0` for to talk to the robot.
 The easiest way to do this appears to be add yourself to the `dialout` group (e.g. `sudo usermod -a -G dialout <username>`).
+You might need to log out and log in again that the setting will take effect.

 ## Teleop